jharwell/sierra/docs/src/getting_started.rst

    :ref:`ln-usage-cli`, and there are many useful options that SIERRA accepts, so skimming the CLI docs is **very** worthwhile.

    ..
-IMPORTANT:: Generally speaking, do not try to run SIERRA with a debug
+IMPORTANT:: Generally speaking, do not try to run SIERRA on HPC
-                  build of whatever project you are using (:xref:`FORDYCA`, :xref:`PRISM`, etc).
+                  environments with a debug build of whatever project you are using (:xref:`FORDYCA`, :xref:`PRISM`, etc).
 It will work but be obnoxiously/irritatingly slow.
-SIERRA is intended for
-                  `production` code (well, as close to production as research code gets) which is compiled with optimizations enabled.
+SIERRA is intended for `production` code (well, as close to production as research code gets) which is compiled with optimizations enabled.